pandas-dev/pandas/doc/source/getting_started/intro_tutorials/07_reshape_table_layout.rst

     <ul class="task-bullet">
         <li>

-I want to collect all air quality :math:`NO_2` measurements in a single column (long format)
+I want to collect all air quality :math:`NO_2` measurements in a single column (long format).

 .. ipython:: python